massemanet/gtknode/README.md

 working directly against the c-node.

-the file examples/simple/simple.erl implements the Erlang side of a GUI for a simple 'top' application. the GUI is specified in ``examples/simple/simple.glade``.
+the file examples/simple/simple.erl implements the Erlang side of a GUI for a simple "top" application. the GUI is specified in ``examples/simple/simple.glade``.

 ##  GETTING IT